TanguyScholtes/NodeJS-CLI/README.md

-# Becode - Email Checker
+# Becode - Mail Checker

 > A basic NodeJS CLI tool to check breaches in email addresses - part of BeCode's studentship